poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 lang: "en-us"
 ---

+__AWS Single Sign On (SSO)__

+- Permission sets can control time duration for user login to the AWS Console by setting the session duration.
+Default session duration is `1 hour`, while the maximum that could be set is `12 hours`.

+__Elastic Beanstalk__

+- Run production RDS database outside the Elastic Beanstalk environment.
+- You configure your application to connect to the database outside of functionality provided by Elastic Beanstalk.
+- The database instance remains up and running when the Elastic Beanstalk environment is terminated.

 __Athena__

 - eliminate s3 errors while querying data
 - reduce cost associated with queries
 To achieve the above: